 The Asian Languages and Culture minor requires a total of 30 credits.
 You must complete the requirements below with a minimum 2.00 GPA.

 15 credits Complete second-year level or above in one Asian Language.
 (Including Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Sanskrit, Urdu, Vietnamese)

 II.
 Language, literature, culture, linguistics

 15 credits Must include 10 credits of disciplinary (non-language) courses.
-5 credits may be chosen from outside AL&L. See department for approved courses.
+5 credits may be chosen from outside AL&L. Ask an advisor about approved courses.

 1) At least 15 credits must be at 300-400 level

 2) Minimum 2.0 cumulative GPA for courses applied to the major

 3) Minimum 15 credits taken in residence through the UW